yce6db/spsatuva.github.io/_pages/resources/courses.md

         This is often the first physics class someone will take when they begin the physics major at UVA.
 It is a calculus based introduction that covers the following topics: kinematics, mechanics, fluid dynamics, thermodynamics, and simple harmonic motion.
 This class is 5 credit course (4 credit lecture) and includes a 1 credit discussion session.
         <br>
         <br>
-        the standard text is <a href="https://www.amazon.com/MasteringPhysics-Student-Physics-Scientists-Engineers/dp/0131992260"> Physics for Scientists and Engineers, Giancoli, 4th edtion</a>
+        The standard text is <a href="https://www.amazon.com/MasteringPhysics-Student-Physics-Scientists-Engineers/dp/0131992260"> Physics for Scientists and Engineers, Giancoli, 4th edtion</a>
         <br>
         <br>
         You can expect to cover chapters 1-21
         <br>
         <br>
-        Prerequisite: Calculus 1(MATH 1310)
+        Prerequisite: Calculus 1 (MATH 1310)
         </p>
   </div>
 </div>